Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers: Introduction

 These findings are generally consistent with the observation that mixing layers spread more slowly at higher Mach numbers, an observation embodied in the Langley curve \citep{Slessor2000}.
 Taken together, the results also suggest an important dependence on the conditions of the flow at any given Mach number, and that different geometries produce different behaviors.
-The dependence on the Mach number needs to be explained and the mechanisms at work need to be separated from those associated with changes in the Reynolds number and geometry.
+The way turbulence changes with increasing Mach number needs to be explained and the mechanisms at work need to be separated from those associated with changes in the Reynolds number and geometry.
+While the convective Mach number controls turbulent flow parameters such as the spreading rate of shear layers, turbulence properties such as the flatness of velocity derivatives \citep{tang_antonia_djenidi_danaila_zhou_2018} depend on the Reynolds number, for instance, as do the slope of the energy spectrum \citep{praturi2019effect}, the intermittency exponent \citep{yakhot2018anomalous}, and the scaling exponents of structure functions \citep{iyer2020scaling}.

 Incompressible turbulence within jets exhibits an approximate -5/3$^\mathrm{rds}$ power-law in energy spectra even in the near-field and at distances from the orifice smaller than those over which the jet is self-similar \citep{Fellouah2009}.
 This rapid development of the characteristic turbulence spectrum has also been observed in wakes and behind grids \citep{Braza2006,valentevassilicos2012}.
-The spectrum may be steeper for compressible flows \citep{Donzis2013,Jagannathan2016}, when shocks are dominant for instance, and even for $M_t$ as low as 0.1 \citep{Bertoglio2001,Donzis2013,Federrath2013,Wang2017,Wang2018}.
+The spectrum may be steeper for compressible flows, when shocks are dominant for instance, and even for $M_t$ as low as 0.1 \citep{Bertoglio2001,Donzis2013,Federrath2013,Wang2017,Wang2018}.
 Such a steeper spectrum was reported in \citet{Biagioni1999} in a hypersonic wind tunnel flow albeit at an axial distance less than one nozzle diameter, where a -11/3$^\mathrm{rds}$ power law was in agreement with the compressible spectrum predicted by an Eddy Damped Quasi-Normal Markovian (EDQNM) model but inconsistent with a cascading picture characteristic of fully developed turbulence.